ahmadawais/shades-of-purple-vscode/README.md

     <tr>
         <td align='left' width='100%' colspan='2'>
             <strong><code>🦄 Shades of Purple (SOP)</code></strong><br />
-            A professional theme with hand-picked & bold shades of purple to go along with your VS Code.
-One of the best and top rated VSCode Themes in the marketplace.
+            A professional theme with hand-picked & bold shades of purple for your VS Code editor and terminal.
+One of the excellent most downloaded and top rated VSCode Themes on the marketplace.
 Become a <a href="https://VSCode.pro/?utm_source=sop" target="_blank">Visual Studio Code Power User →</a>
         </td>
     </tr>
     <tr>